 The EPS major focuses on the study of physical, chemical, and biological processes that shape the Earth and the other planets.
 It is designed primarily for scientists who wish to have careers researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.

-The GECS major and minor are interdepartmental programs introducing students to the science of the Earth and its living and nonliving systems as well as how humans interact with Earth and its natural systems and how humans can use powerful tools, such as policy and communication to harm or help those systems.
-The goals are to advance awareness of the magnitude and consequences of these issues and to train the next generation of problem-solvers who will address the effects of global environmental change.
+The interdisciplinary, interdepartmental ENVS majors and minor introduce students to the science of the Earth and its living and nonliving systems, and to how humans interact with these systems.
+ENVS is also solution-focused, demonstrating how humans can use powerful tools, such as policy and communication, to help those systems.
+The goals are to advance awareness of the magnitude and consequences of these issues and to train the next generation of problem-solvers to address the effects of global environmental change.

 Sigma Gamma Epsilon (SGE) is a nationally recognized society that actively encourages the scholastic, scientific, and professional advancement of its members and the extension of relations of friendship and assistance among colleges and universities that are devoted to the advancement of the Earth sciences.
 The Johns Hopkins chapter, Alpha Kappa, was initially chartered on October 1, 1939 and was rechartered on October 14, 2013.

 Students who have taken at least 10 credits of EPS or science-intensive ENVS classes and who are interested in pursuing careers related to the Earth sciences may join the society.